-Audavate RD Cream contains cetostearyl alcohol which can cause local skin reactions (e.g. contact dermatitis) and chlorocresol which may cause allergic reactions.
+Audavate 0.1% w/w Cream contains cetostearyl alcohol which may cause local skin reactions (e.g. contact dermatitis) and chlorocresol which may cause allergic reactions.

 Co-administered drugs that can inhibit CYP3A4 (e.g. ritonavir, itraconazole) have been shown to inhibit the metabolism of corticosteroids leading to increased systemic exposure.
 The extent to which this interaction is clinically relevant depends on the dose and route of administration of the corticosteroids and the potency of the CYP3A4 inhibitor.